Blackiew57/ML_project/README.md

 ## Results

-Our analysis revealed several key factors influencing survival rates on the Titanic:
+My analysis revealed several key factors influencing survival rates on the Titanic:

 1. Gender: Women had a significantly higher survival rate than men.
+This was likely due to the "women and children first" policy during evacuation.
 2. Class: First-class passengers were more likely to survive than those in second or third class.
+This trend was consistent across all embarkation points.
 3. Age: Children had a higher chance of survival compared to adults.
-4. Family size: Passengers traveling with small families had better survival rates.
+The most common age group was passengers in their 20s and 30s.
+4. Embarkation Point: Most passengers boarded at Southampton (S), followed by Cherbourg (C), and then Queenstown (Q).
+5. Fare: There was a positive correlation between fare price and survival rate.
+First-class passengers paid significantly higher fares and had higher survival rates.

 ---